Shifts-Project/shifts/mswml/README.md

 --threshold 0.35
 ```

-Additional parameters like `--num_workers` and `--n_jobs` control the number of workers used for parallel processing of images and parallel computaiton of lesion F1 score respectively.
+Additional parameters like `--num_workers` and `--n_jobs` control the number of workers used for parallel processing of images and parallel computation of lesion F1 score respectively.

-Probablity threshold `threshold` is used for obtaining binary lesion masks from probability output.
+Probability threshold `threshold` is used for obtaining binary lesion masks from probability output.

 3. Inference.